hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Bel.
 I really, Sir, didn't know you in the street,
 >
-> Your parson's hat and dress to me were new,
+> Your parson's hat and dress[^90] to me were new,
 >
 > And strange at first I could not believe it was you.

->
+[^90]: The professor here alluded to, in order to render himself more conspicuous, used to wear a particular dress, and a clerical hat.

 > Chassée.
 That dress and hat are all my own design,
 >
 > There's not another in the town like mine;